 Introduction

 Le Tour du Mont Blanc is a 170km trail that goes through France, Italy, and Switzerland, and is one of the most spectacular trails in the world.
-It is made of 11 stages and over 10 variants, which can be chosen by hikers along the way.
+It consists of 11 stages and over 10 variants that hikers can choose along the way.
 Its route passes through beautiful valleys, adorable hamlets, charming landscapes, rugged mountains, crystal clear rivers, and white snow.

 It isn’t your regular weekend hike, and that’s why we put together this article about the best Tour du Mont Blanc tips